Greece–Syria relations

-Greece–Syria relations are bilateral relations between the Hellenic Republic and the Syrian Arab Republic, Greece has an embassy in Damascus and 3 honorary consulates (in Latakia, Tartus and Aleppo).
-Syria has an embassy in Athens.
-Both countries are members of the Union of the Mediterranean, although Syria suspended its membership in 2011.
-Both countries have many common interests and the historical, cultural and geographical relations that characterize their region.
+Greece–Syria relations refer to the bilateral relations between the Hellenic Republic and the Syrian Arab Republic.
+Greece has an embassy in Damascus, and Syria has an embassy in Athens.
+Both countries are members of the Union for the Mediterranean, although Syria suspended its membership from 2011 until June 2025.
+The two countries share numerous common interests and a cultural and geographical relationship lasting more than 3,000 years.